 This Proxy Statement contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, which reflect our current views about future events and financial results.
 Forward-looking statements include our views on future financial results, financing sources, product development, capital requirements, market growth and the like, and are generally identified by terms such as "may," "will," "should," "could," "targets," "projects," "predicts," "contemplates," "anticipates," "believes," "estimates," "expects," "intends," "plans" and similar words.
 Forward-looking statements are merely predictions and therefore inherently subject to uncertainties and other factors which could cause the actual results to differ materially from the forward-looking statement.
-Forward-looking statements should be evaluated together with the many uncertainties that affect our business, particularly those mentioned in the risk factors and cautionary statements in Item 1A.
-"Risk Factors" of our Form 10-K for the fiscal year ended April 30, 2015, as well as in our consolidated financial statements, related notes, and the other financial information appearing elsewhere in our Form 10-K and our other filings with the Securities and Exchange Commission.
+Forward-looking statements should be evaluated together with the many uncertainties that affect our business, particularly those mentioned in the risk factors and cautionary statements, related notes, and the financial information appearing elsewhere in our Form 10-K and our other filings with the Securities and Exchange Commission.
 Additionally, new risks emerge from time to time.
-It is not possible for our management to predict all risks, or assess the impact of all factors on our business or the extent to which any one factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements we may make.
-We do not intend, and undertake no obligation, to update any of our forward-looking statements after the date of this proxy statement to reflect actual results or future events or circumstances.
+It is not possible for our management to predict all risks, or assess the impact of all factors on our business or the extent to which any one factor, or combination of factors, may cause actual results to differ materially from these contained in any forward-looking statements we may make.
+We do not intend, and undertake no obligation, to update any of our forward-looking statements are made.
+We do not intend, and undertake no obligation, to update any of our forward-looking statements are made.
+We do not intend, and undertake no obligation, to update any of our forward-looking statements are or circumstances.